h1romas4/zellij-datetime/README.md

 defalut_timezone "JST"
 ```

-The time zone to be displayed is changed by mouse clicking on the pane.
+The timezone to be displayed is changed by mouse clicking on the pane.

 ## Build